xhzhao/pytorch/README.md

 call "%VS150COMNTOOLS%\vcvarsall.bat" x64 -vcvars_ver=14.11
 python setup.py install
 ```
+### Intel Optimization
+**NOTE**: Currently, PyTorch can be installed via different channels, such as *conda*, *pip* and *docker*.
+Binary distribution is not enabled with MKLDNN at the moment.
+To get MKLDNN enabled version, build from source following [Installation](https://github.com/intel/pytorch#installation) above.

+Optimization project is model driven, the current focus is **OpenNMT**, **DeepSpeech2**, **ResNet50**.

+Master branch doesn't have *icc* support at the moment, *icc* support is working in progress.

+For more information such as performance data, release plan, please visit [IntelPyTorchWiki](https://wiki.ith.intel.com/display/DL/Intel+PyTorch)

+Please note that the optimization is still working in progress so current benchmark performance is suboptimal.
+Contact [Ma Mingfei](mingfei.ma@intel.com) if have any issues with Intel-PyTorch.

 ### BKM on Xeon
 By default, PyTorch will find any available MPI library during installation.